soramanew/dotfiles/README.md

 # dotfiles

-My dotfiles for Hyprland on Arch Linux
+My dotfiles for Hyprland on Arch Linux.

 > [!WARNING]
 > These were made for personal use and may not work on other systems.